 MORE: 25 Best iOS 7 Apps

 Building on iOS 7′s flat interface, iOS 8 lets you do more with the simple double-tap.
-Now, instead of just showing all your open apps, it also shows thumbnail images of the people with whom you communicate with frequently.
-From here, you can tap on a thumbnail, to call, message, or email that person.
+Now, instead of just showing all your open apps, it also shows thumbnail images of the people with whom you communicate frequently.
+From here, you can tap on a thumbnail to call, message, or email that person.

 It’s now easier to respond to notifications.
 If you get a text message, for example, it will appear on the top of the screen as before, but instead of having to open the messaging app, you can reply right from the home screen.
 This feature also works for Calendar notifications, as well as third-party apps such as Facebook.
 Don’t want to respond?
 You can swipe to ignore a message, or decline a meeting invite.
 You can also set this feature up to work from the lock screen, which will shave a few seconds off your response time.

 Additionally, third-party developers will be able to create widgets that will appear in the notifications drawer.
 For example, an ESPN SportsCenter widget will show scores from your favorite teams.
 An eBay widget will let you monitor and even raise your bids.

 Siri is becoming a lot more car-friendly, as it will support better hands-free use.
 You can now just say “Hey Siri” to start the assistant.
 Further, Siri will work with Shazam to recognize songs, and let you purchase tracks using just your voice.

 Third-party apps will now be able to use TouchID.
 However, as before, the fingerprint data will remain only on the iOS device.
 This should make it allot easier to log into Facebook and Twitter, as well as make mobile payments.